 Holocaust documentation is of great interest to the wide public: scholars, museum and archive professionals, educators, journalists, survivors and their families and the general public.
 Open access to this material has an important role in facilitating research and Holocaust education and in fostering a remembrance culture.
 In the digital and information age, the free flow of information is considered a key contributor in providing access to knowledge.
 The emerging field of Digital Humanities provides the tools for making information accessible, by bringing online documents and artifacts held by collection holding institutions.
 In order to enable online access of Holocaust documents, national and international legal policies, as well as institutional guidelines, need to be considered, and technical challenges need to be surmounted.
 Providing online access to the archival information poses significant ethical and practical challenges.

 Deadline for submission of proposals: 9 March 2017.
+This call is closed!

 Call for Applications for an EHRI Workshop on Holocaust Archival Film Footage